 The She Beast (May 2, 1966)

-Released on May 2, 1966: When Veronica's car goes into the lake, Veronica is possessed by the spirit of a murdering evil witch that was drowned there many years ago.
+Released on May 2, 1966: When Veronica's car goes into the lake near Transylvania, Veronica is possessed by the spirit of a murdering evil witch that was drowned there two hundred years ago.

 Directed by Michael Reeves